rmazin/xltv-vagrantdemo/README.md

 # xltv-vagrantdemo
-Demo of XLTV along with Jenkins in a vagrant image
+Demo of XLTV along with Jenkins in a vagrant image.

+This demo box uses XL TestView 1.2.0 CE with Jenkins.

 To use this image do the following: